cloud8421/Sinatra-HTML5-boilerplate-with-ERB--Sass-and-CoffeeScript/README.md

 As a default, the Gemfile contains a group that you should uncomment if you want to deploy on Heroku.
 Deployment is standard, [here's the guide to do that][http://devcenter.heroku.com/articles/rack#frameworks].
 You should be able to avoid configuration and just need to push the repo.
 I haven't tested it on other environments, but it should work fine.
 If you experience some weird behaviours related to SASS or Coffeescript, your best shot is to compile them on your machine and deploy them as static files in the public directory.
 Doing this makes the project a completely stock Sinatra app, so that should be easy to debug.

+# THANKS AND LINKS

+[Froots's Sinatra HTML5 boilerplate][10] inspired me.

+I decided to make my own simply because I don't use HAML and didn't want to have any kind of visual.
+But his project is cool, check it out if you need that stuff.

 [1]: http://html5boilerplate.com/
 [2]: http://sass-lang.com/